-Who’s planning their summer vacation?
+Who’s planning their Outer Banks vacation?
 Do you like to try out different places or go back to the same place year after year?
 My family has been to the Outer Banks twice and it’s such a wonderful place to visit.
 Check out my 10 Things you must see in the Outer Banks.
 It’s perfect for those you like the beach, but there’s also a lot of places to see and explore.